-The aim of such projects is to improve the economic dynamics of rural communities.
-A special effort is made in this context to improve the access of women to rural property.
+The aim of such projects is to make the economies of rural communities more dynamic.
+A special effort is being made in this context to improve access for women to ownership of rural property.
 Furthermore support for budgets in different sectors is intended to facilitate the transfer of financial resources to decentralised authorities and local communities.

 Basic education and vocational training

 Access to basic education is extremely limited in Mali.
-It is estimated that a million children aged between seven and 12 do not receive basic education, while half of those registered in primary schools soon leave.
-The SDC is trying to improve the quality of teaching and to involve the educational institutions and other local actors is the choice of curricula.
+It is estimated that a million children aged between 7 and 12 do not receive basic education, while half of those registered in primary schools leave early.
+The SDC is trying to improve the quality of teaching and to involve the education institutions and other local actors is the choice of curricula.

 Another hindrance to development is the low level of qualifications among the workforce.
-To combat this problem the SDC is helping to introduce training adapted to the specific needs of the labour market, enabling youths of both sexes to find jobs that serve the community.
+To combat this problem the SDC is helping to introduce training adapted to the specific needs of the labour market, enabling young people of both sexes to find jobs that serve the community.

 Rule of law, democracy and governance

 Other key SDC objectives in Mali are to increase the participation of citizens and different social groups while making officials answerable to those who elect them.
 The SDC therefore supports programmes on citizenship to enable the people to have a say in public affairs.

 Improving the management of public affairs calls for the adoption of concrete measures both at the institutional level and in civil society.
 In this way the SDC intends to help strengthen the capacities of local elected officials in matters of financial and administrative management.
 The SDC also promotes mobilisation of communities’ internal resources and the transfer of funds from the state.
 To improve governance, it is active for example in promoting recognition of the role of traditional authorities in the building of democracy.

 Humanitarian aid, peacebuilding and security